-The National Motorists Association is a 501(c)(3) nonprofit organization (Federal Tax ID Number 39-1951971) consisting of an alliance of motorists joined together to protect our rights in the courts, on the streets, and in our vehicles.
-NMA members number in the thousands and are active in all 50 states as well as in several provinces of Canada.
+The National Motorists Association is a 501(c)(3) nonprofit organization (Federal Tax ID Number 39-1951971) consisting of an alliance of motorists joined together to protect drivers’ rights in the courts, on the streets, and in our vehicles.
+NMA members number in the thousands, and are active in all 50 states as well as in several provinces of Canada.
 Its main offices are located at 1001 Arboretum Dr., Suite 120, Waunakee, WI 53597-2670.

 The NMA, originally founded as the Citzens’ Coalition for Rational Traffic Laws, has empowered drivers since 1982.
 We fight for the driving freedoms of motorists.
-We lobby for traffic regulations and enforcement actions based on safety considerations, not a line item on the income side of a city, county, or state budget.
+We promote traffic regulations and enforcement actions based on safety considerations, not to generate revenue for other programs.

 Among the principles we advocate: